chef/chef-web-docs/snapshots/release_analytics/source/install_reporting.rst

       $ opscode-reporting-ctl reconfigure

-   .. note:: Starting with Reporting 1.6.0, the :doc:`Chef MLSA <chef_license>` must be accepted when reconfiguring the product.
+   .. note:: Starting with Reporting 1.6.0, the Chef MLSA must be accepted when reconfiguring the product.
 If the Chef MLSA has not already been accepted, the reconfigure process will prompt for a ``yes`` to accept it.
 Or run ``opscode-reporting-ctl reconfigure --accept-license`` to automatically accept the license.

 #.
 Copy the entire ``/etc/opscode-reporting`` directory from the backend primary server to all frontend and backend servers.
 For example, from each server run: